 Romanticized Parent

-Emotional incest, otherwise known as covert incest, is a type of parental abuse.
-This can happen in single or dual-parent homes and starts when the adult goes to the child to gain the emotional intimacy their adult relationship is lacking.6 The parent may treat the child like a romantic partner or best friend.
-There’s no physically sexual component in emotional incest, but their may be an inappropriate exposure to sex.
-For example, a parent may overshare with a child about their personal sex life or even be jealous of their child’s romantic relationships.
-In return, a child may over-idealize their relationship with the parent in order to emotionally protect themselves from the discomfort the relationship causes.6
+Emotional incest starts when the adult goes to the child to gain the emotional intimacy their adult relationship lacks.6 The parent may treat the child like a romantic partner or best friend.
+Emotional incest does not have sexual elements but may involve inappropriate exposure to sex.
+For example, a parent may overshare with a child about their sex life or become jealous of their child’s romantic relationships.

 Helicopter Parent

-At its most extreme, helicopter parents represent a type of enmeshment.
-It’s natural for parents to want to protect their kids from physical or emotional harm; however, healthy child-rearing allows for children to work through their own difficulties.
-Helicopter parenting executes extremely high levels of control.
+Helicopter parenting represents a type of enmeshment.
+Parents naturally want to protect their kids from physical or emotional harm.
+However, healthy child-rearing allows children to work through their difficulties and learn from their mistakes.

-These types of parents may try to justify certain behaviors by citing safety as a concern; psychologically though, this is more about power and control.
-A helicopter parent may present as anxious and worried, but their behavior helps them feel in control and soothes their anxiety at the expense of the child.
+Helicopter parents may justify their habits by citing safety as a concern, but this behavior is more about power and control.
+Hyper-involvement helps them feel in control and soothes their anxiety at the expense of the child.
 Helicopter parents force dependency, stunted growth, and lack of coping skills on their kids.7

 Incapacitated Parent

-Caregiving for the incapacitated or lower functioning can be physically and emotionally exhausting when the family does not have enough help or other options for caregiving.
-For children who grew up with a parent who required caregiving, their needs may have gone unnurtured and unacknowledged.
-Children and adult children of high-needs parents may struggle with finding their own identity and boundaries.
+Caregiving for the incapacitated or lower functioning can be physically and emotionally exhausting when the family lacks adequate help or support.
+Unfortunately, children with parents who cannot nurture or acknowledge their needs may struggle with finding their own identity and boundaries.

 Scapegoating & Favoritism

-Scapegoating and favoritism in families refers to starkly different treatment of children.8 The scapegoat child might be blamed for family issues while the favorite child can seemingly do no harm.
-A parent may use one child to get their frustrations out and attempt to “make up for” bad parenting with the other.
-This creates a multitude of issues for both children, including poor self-esteem and unrealistic self-expectations.
+Scapegoating and favoritism in families refers to starkly different treatment of children.8 The family may blame the scapegoat child for various issues, while the favorite can “do no harm.”
+A parent may release their frustrations on one child and attempt to “make up for” bad parenting with the other.
+This behavior creates a multitude of issues for both children, including poor self-esteem and unrealistic self-expectations.

-Enmeshment often happens between a parent and child when the parent’s emotional needs aren’t met by another adult.
-For example, in divorced families or split households, parents may intentionally or unintentionally share personal/relationship issues with their child in order to get their sympathy and sway their feelings in favor of one party.
+Enmeshment trauma often happens when parents do not feel emotionally supported by another adult, whether a spouse or another family member.
+For example, divorced or separated parents may intentionally or unintentionally share personal/relationship issues with their children to get sympathy and sway their feelings in favor of one party.

-Whether intentional or not, that child may be forced into a complicated relationship triad as a “third parent,” caring for their siblings and making up for parental neglect and deficits.
-While it’s often perfectly normal and a significant stage of development for a child to help care for their siblings, enmeshment refers to a specific kind of disregard for boundaries.
+Eventually, parents may force children into a complicated relationship triad as a “third parent,” caring for their siblings and making up for parental neglect and deficits.
+While helping care for their siblings is perfectly normal and a significant stage of development, enmeshment refers to a specific kind of disregard for boundaries.

 What Is the Impact of Enmeshment Trauma?